See the AP's coverage by L.G. Patterson at the UMES vs. Missouri game.

 The winning mark was the first above .500 record for a UMES team since the 1993-94 season, while the third-place finish in the Mid-Eastern Athletic Conference is the best since that same year.
 The incredible turnaround year also saw widespread recognition of the accomplishments in Princess Anne with Collins winning MEAC Coach of the Year, as well as freshman Ryan Andino winning MEAC Rookie of the Year.
 Michael Myers also earned numerous awards, including Riley Wallace Player of the Year.
 Collins was named 2015 Ben Jobe Coach of the Year.

 In his second season at the helm of the Hawks, he again won double-digit games and produced a First-Team All-MEAC player in Dominique Elliott who was named to two All-American lists.
 His recruit, Dontae Caldwell, earned All-Rookie honors from the conference as well.

-It was the last four years that distinguished Collins as a premier head coach, where he went 79-35 from 2010-14 after Winston-Salem State moved back to Division II.
-Those seasons saw him win atleast 10 games in the Central Intercollegiate Athletic Conference (CIAA) each year and his teams made two NCAA Division II Regional First Round appearances during the span.
+It was the 2010-14 seasons that distinguished Collins as a premier head coach, where he went 79-35 after Winston-Salem State moved back to Division II.
+Those seasons saw him win at least 10 games in the Central Intercollegiate Athletic Conference (CIAA) each year and his teams made two NCAA Division II Regional First Round appearances during the span.